- Modulating furnaces are more efficient than single- or double-stage furnaces.

 Single/Double Stage Furnace

 The single stage furnace is the kind that many people are already familiar with.
-This furnace turns either on or off--no middle ground.
-"On" is the highest flame setting and thus blows at its hottest level during this stage.
+This furnace turns either on or off; there is no middle ground.
+"On" is the highest flame setting and thus blows at its hottest level.

-To understand a single stage furnace's operation, imagine traveling to a destination in car whose accelerator regulates the speed at either of two settings: a full stop or at maximum, pedal-to-the-metal top speed.
+To understand a single stage furnace's operation, imagine traveling to a destination in a car whose accelerator regulates the speed at either of two settings: a full stop or at maximum.

 With the vehicle analogy, the car would travel at either full stop (0 mph), maximum speed (120 mph), or local street speed (25 mph).

 With a modulating furnace, the flame increases or decreases in smaller, finer increments, so that room temperature never varies more than 1 or 2 degrees from the thermostat's target temperature.